A letter from our Founder & CEO, Reeta Loi.

 3) Media representation

-I started speaking widely in the media, initially with the BBC and Sunday Times in 2013.
-I shouted loudly about the injustices we were experiencing as LGBTQ+ South Asians and what I had experienced as an Indian woman and lesbian at a time when nobody else was speaking for us.
-After 20 years of being out, I still couldn’t see queer Asian women in the media.
+I started speaking widely in the media about the lack of visibility for LGBTQ+ South Asians, initially with the BBC and Sunday Times in 2013.
+I shouted loudly about the injustices we were experiencing as LGBTQ+ South Asians and what I had experienced as an Indian lesbian at a time when nobody else was speaking for us.
+After 20 years of being out, I still couldn’t see queer Asian women or trans people in the media.
 Gay Asian men were still under-represented but much more visible; in gay bars, on TV, in media and the disparity was very clearly due to the same silencing we see of the women in our homes.
-The overwhelming misogyny in both the South Asian and LGBTQ+ communities were colliding to keep us silenced.

 4) Promoting and advising charities